 HISTORY OF MANIFESTATIONS

-The spirits of children who died from disease or accident, sometimes search in the place where they last saw their parents, sticking around to try to find them, even while they try to have fun as well.
+The spirits of children who died from disease or accident, sometimes search in the place where they last saw their parents, trying to find them, even while they try to have fun as well.

 Monteleone Hotel, LA (A little boy who died here of a disease still looks for his parents, much to the surprise of hotel guests).

-Westover Plantation House, LA (The spirit of a little girl looked for her mother here).
+Westover Plantation House, LA (The spirit of a little girl looks for her mother here).

 Old Faithful Inn, WY (The spirit of a young boy who drowned tearfully looks for his parents).Hassayampa Inn, AZ (The spirit of a young Chinese boy looks for his parents; his mother was probably a maid here, and his dad may have cooked in the kitchen).